8-K Filings Explained: The Early Warning System for Investors

 - Item 2.01 when the transaction closes.

-M&A 8‑Ks tell you:
+M&A 8-Ks give you:

-- The price and structure (cash, stock, debt).
+- Price and structure (cash, stock, debt).

 - Key terms and closing conditions.